 Step 3: Export and Apply Your Blocklist

-PureGuard generates a PopAds-compatible zone blocklist with one click.
-Copy the list, paste it into PopAds' zone exclusion field, and your next campaign will only run on zones that have passed bot detection.
+PureGuard generates a PopCash-compatible zone blocklist with one click.
+Copy the list, paste it into PopCash' zone exclusion field, and your next campaign will only run on zones that have passed bot detection.

 Step 4: Scale the Clean Zones